Goodwill Operational Tour Film

 What We Actually Show

-The film follows the real journey of a donation — from intake to impact — so viewers don’t just see how Goodwill works.
-They understand why it works.
+The film follows one real journey through the system — from intake to impact — so viewers experience how Goodwill works before it explains it.
+By the end, they don’t just understand the process.
+They feel why it matters.

 Donation Intake